 To help clients better prepare, Hydrogen is utilising its long-standing global network of experienced CDISC consultants and niche CROs to share their knowledge with clients’ existing teams of programmers.
 We have created a training workshop that enables our consultants to train our clients’ staff on-site.

 By doing so, clients have a dual solution that enables them to get their systems up to current standards to complete projects and implement a long-term solution that will see their staff keeping abreast of new legislation by applying their newly-gained knowledge.

 To discuss how Hydrogen can help your company get ready for next year’s legislative change or if you are a professional seeking a new opportunity, please contact us to pre-book a free CDISC consulting session.
 Alternatively, we will be exhibiting at this year’s PhUSE in Vienna, so please visit stand 31 to discuss your CDISC requirements.
-Posted almost 6 years ago
+Posted over 6 years ago